@inproceedings{zhao2025aim,

 Motivations

-Recent advancements in text-to-image generative models showcase impressive data fidelit, yet their potential for improving fairness through data expansion has not been fully explored by the fairness community.
+Recent advancements in text-to-image generative models showcase impressive data fidelity, yet their potential for improving fairness through data expansion has not been fully explored by the fairness community.
 This raises the question: can AI-generated synthetic data play a crucial role in mitigating biases within machine learning models?

 This work presents a comprehensive empirical investigation into whether fine-tuning on high-quality, balanced generative data from a contemporary text-to-image model can counteract model biases caused by training on imbalanced real data.
-We identify two key challenges in biascounter fine-tuning with synthetic data:
+We identify two key challenges in bias-correcting fine-tuning with synthetic data:

 (1) A data-related challenge arising from linguistic ambiguity of the textual prompt and/or model misrepresentation, which results in low-quality and low-diversity generated data.